Gridlam

-Gridlam - Made for the 2025 SoloDevelopment Summer 72h Jam.
+Gridlam - Originally made for the 2025 SoloDevelopment Summer 72h Jam.
 The theme was "chaos".
 It is essentially a Survivors-Roguelike which happens on a fixed grid.
 You can only control which tile you move to and which upgrades you want to select.
+This version of Gridlam has been heavily re-worked for the SoloDevelopment Marathon Jam.
+This version is inspired by my 2 favorite games from recent times - Shogun Showdown and Into The Breach.

 Credits - I made the pixel art and did the programming.
 I've used an Ovani Sound Royalty Free Asset pack for SFX and music.